-Nordic acquired 100% of Envipure, paying S$14.8 million cash to the vendors in one single tranche.
+Nordic acquired 100% of Envipure, paying S$14.8 million cash in a single tranche.

-This is unlike its past 3 acquisitions where it paid in tranches and had clawback clauses.
+This is unlike its past 3 acquisitions where it paid in a few tranches and had clawback clauses.

-There was no goodwill to pay for Envipure as the purchase was at NTA, unlike in the past when it paid a premium averaging S$10 million.
+Furthermore, there was no goodwill to pay for Envipure as the purchase was at NTA, unlike in the past when Nordic paid a premium averaging S$10 million.

 (See earlier story for some background on the vendors: NORDIC GROUP: 5 Things to Know about its Next Acquisition)

 Envipure's orderbook is populated by blue-chip clients in Singapore like Micron Technology and government agencies such as the Public Utilities Board and Land Transport Authority.

 Earnings-wise, Envipure was less than sparkling in 9M2019, earning pre-tax profit of $1.4 million on $32 million of revenue.

 But Nordic's executive chairman Chang Yeh Hong is out to re-shape Envipure's business model.

 Its initial attraction is that its current orderbook leans heavily towards maintenance work, instead of capital projects.